thomasazar/thomasazar.net/content/_index.md

     > “\[…\] beautiful, thought provoking, funny, sweet and impressive theatre, you’ll love it.
 The talent of the two actors will blow you away.
 It’s simply beautiful.” – Roanoke Weekly

 ---
-Thomas will appear as Mr. Smith in the upcoming premiere of *John Proctor Is the Villain* at Clemson University, November 18-24.
+Thomas currently appears as Mr. Smith in the premiere of _John Proctor Is the Villain_ at Clemson University, November 18-24.